 Adjust all the mirrors so you can see clearly when you are sitting in a comfortable driving position.

 Inside Day/Night Rearview Mirror

-To reduce glare from lamps behind you, move the lever to the night position.
+To reduce glare from headlamps behind you, push the lever forward (to the night position).
+To return the mirror to the day position, pull the lever toward you.